Clive Barker

 "Part of the point of this is to let my imagination percolate on this material and resolve the narrative in all its complexities - there's a lot of stories that need to be resolved at the end of these five books.
 I want to do that properly.
 I will never write about Abarat again after these five books, I think I can very certainly say that will be the case, so I really want to make sure that these five books really do the job.
 That may mean it's best for me to take a little break between 4 and 5."

-Most of it, yes, and a number of paintings have already been done for Books 4 and 5 as well!
-You can see some of the artwork which has been done and might well find its way into those three books here on our artwork from future Abarat books page, or by clicking on the link below.
+Yes, most of the paintings that will be in Books 4 and 5 have already been done!
+Clive will add a few more as he sees exactly where the story leads him and you can see some of the artwork which has been done and might well find its way into those three books here on our artwork from future Abarat books page, or by clicking on the link below.

 Abarat 3, 4 and 5 - Clive's Art Abarat 3, 4 and 5 - Wallpaper